 February 4, 2021 | Uncategorized

 Car accidents often result in victims sustaining injuries that are severe enough to keep them from working.
 Sometimes, a car accident victim only misses work temporarily.
 However, there are times when a car accident victim sustains moderate to severe injuries and is forced to miss a significant time away from work.
-Here, we want to discuss how car accident injury victims in Texas can recover lost wages in the aftermath of a crash.
+Here, our team of car accident lawyers in Austin from Bonilla Injury Law want to discuss how car accident injury victims in Texas can recover lost wages in the aftermath of a crash.

 Texas operates under a fault-based system when it comes to compensation recovered in the aftermath of car accidents.
 In general, this means that the at-fault party will be responsible for covering victims’ medical bills, lost wages, property damage, etc.